Herman Dzumafo: Dewa United

 In 2021, Dzumafo signed a contract with Indonesian Liga 2 club Dewa United.
 He made his league debut on 28 September against RANS Cilegon.
 On 11 October 2021, Dzumafo scored his first goal for Dewa United against Badak Lampung in the 59th minute at the Gelora Bung Karno Madya Stadium, Jakarta.

 Return to Bhayangkara

 On 5 January 2022, it was confirmed that Dzumafo would re-join Bhayangkara, signing a year contract.
 He made his league debut in a 3–2 win against Madura United on 14 January 2022 as a substitute for Andik Vermansah in the 84th minute at the Kapten I Wayan Dipta Stadium, Gianyar.

 Bekasi City

 On 4 June 2022, it was announced that Dzumafo would be joining Bekasi City for the 2022-23 Liga 2 campaign.

+Personal life

+Born and raised in Cameroon, he acquired Indonesian citizenship in 2017.